spyoungtech/keyboard-clean-block/README.md

 Although there are a couple existing applications that provide this functionality, none of them were Open Source and I didn't want to give elevated permissions to those apps if I could not verify the source code.

+## Known Issues

+- The CapsLock key will still toggle while blocking is active